Towards More Unified In-context Visual Understanding: Conclusion

 \section{Conclusion}

 In this work, we present a unified framework for in-context visual understanding.
 By leveraging multimodal quantization and unified embedding, our model is capable of jointly learning multimodal data in the general token embedding space.
-The interleaved prompts enable the in-context ability and facilitates advanced semantic understanding.
 By synergistically integrating autoregressive transformer with the MoEs framework, we achieve stable multi-task co-training while simultaneously benefiting from the balanced contributions of each task.
-Based on the class-aware in-context benchmark, extensive experiments demonstrate the effectiveness and generality of our model.
 Overall, our research showcases the potential of in-context learning across various modalities as well as tasks.